 Q. I heard a rumor that MHS will no longer be a linkage program to MMC medical school and dental school, is this true?

 A. This is not true.
-The MHS program remains a preparatory program for all other MMC programs.
-MHS applicants receive an expedited application review by the MMC medical and dental schools, as well as our pipeline institutions; however, admission into any professional program is not guaranteed through our MHS program.
+The MHS program coordinates with all other MMC programs.
+MHS applicants receive an expedited application review by the MMC medical and dental schools.
+We also have external partnerships that students may take advantage of.
+Admission into any professional program is not guaranteed through our MHS program.

 Q. What resources are provided to MHS students?

 MHS students have access to a wide number of resources, including but not limited to the library, which has books and other resources available online, tutoring services through the Center for Academic Success and Achievement (CASA), mental health services, and student affairs services.
 Admissions is a resource, providing information regarding MMC admissions.
-For the School of Graduate Studies, Ms. Nicolle Patterson is the Director for Professional Development and all resources from her office are available to you.
-Dr. Ochieng is the Assistant Dean for Student Affairs, Dr. Sakwe is the Associate Dean for Academic Affairs, and Mr. Brandon Battle is the program manager.
-Brandon will be in frequent contact with you, including check-ins to see how everyone is doing.
-MHS alumni are a strong resource, including the peer mentoring system.
+For the School of Graduate Studies, Ms. Nicolle Patterson, Assistant Dean for Student Affairs and Director of the Office of Professional Development has resources available to you.
+Dr. Amos Sakwe is the Assistant Dean for Academic Affairs.
+Dr. Tultul Nayyar, Director of the MHS Program, and Mr. Brandon Battle, Assistant Director of the MHS Program, are the biggest resources available to you who serve as constant sources of guidance and support.
+Mr. Battle will be in frequent contact with you, including check-ins to see how everyone is doing.
+MHS alumni are a strong resource as well.
 All of the faculty who teach in the MHS program are resources for both health science knowledge and advice.
-The biggest resource available to you is Dr. Tultul Nayyar, who is a constant source of guidance and support.

 Q. For MHS students who are accepted to medical or dental school, how do they do in those programs?